Large-Scale Minimization of the Pseudospectral Abscissa: Convergence of the Subspace Framework

 By Theorem \ref{eq:psa_derivs}, nondegeneracy assumption above for $x_\ast$ guarantees that the pseudospectral abscissa map $x \mapsto \alpha_{\epsilon}(x)$ is real analytic at $x = x_\ast$.
 We keep another assumption throughout this section, which concerns the second derivatives of the Lagrangian and its reduced counterpart.
 Note that, throughout this section, $y_\ast = (z_\ast , \mu_\ast)$ with $\mu_\ast \in {\mathbb R}$ is as in Assumption \ref{ass:optimality}, that is it represents the unique $y_\ast$ satisfying $\nabla_{y}\cL(x_\ast, y_\ast) = 0$.

 \begin{assumption}[Robust Nondegeneracy] For a given constant $\gamma>0$, the following assertions hold:

 \end{assumption}

-We start our derivation of the rate of convergence with a lemma that asserts that the pseudospectral abscissa functions of the full and the reduced problems attained at a unique smooth optimizer (i.e., a unique right-most point in pseudospectra, that is smooth with respect to $x$) around $x_\ast$ under Assumptions \ref{ass:optimality} and \ref{ass:optimality2}.
-We omit its proof, as the proof of its part \textbf{(i)} is similar to \cite[Proposition 2.9]{Kangal2018}, and proofs of parts \textbf{(ii)}-\textbf{(iii)} to \cite[Lemma 15]{Mengi2018}.
+We start our derivation of the rate of convergence with a lemma that asserts that the pseudospectral abscissa functions of the full and the reduced problems are attained at a unique smooth optimizer (i.e., a unique right-most point in pseudospectra, that is smooth with respect to $x$) around $x_\ast$ under Assumptions \ref{ass:optimality} and \ref{ass:optimality2}.
+We omit its proof, as the proof of its part \textbf{(i)} is similar to \cite[Proposition 2.9]{Kangal2018}, and proofs of parts \textbf{(ii)}-\textbf{(iii)} to \cite[Lemma 15]{Mengi2018}. \begin{lemma} Suppose that Assumption \ref{ass:optimality} and \ref{ass:optimality2} hold.
+There exist $\nu_x, \nu_z,\nu_\mu>0$ independent of $k$ such that $\mathcal{B}(x_\ast,\nu_x) \subseteq \underline{\Omega}$ that satisfy the following: